Diagnostic Medical Sonography

 JOB OUTLOOK

-Overall employment of diagnostic medical sonographers and cardiovascular technologists and technicians is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
+Overall employment of diagnostic medical sonographers is projected to grow 13 percent from 2024 to 2034, faster than the average for all occupations.

-About 10,100 openings for diagnostic medical sonographers and cardiovascular technologists and technicians are projected each year, on average, over the decade.
+About 5,800 openings for diagnostic medical sonographers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

-The median annual wage for cardiovascular technologists and technicians was $60,570 in May 2021.
+The median annual wage for diagnostic medical sonographers was $89,340 in May 2024.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $29,910, and the highest 10 percent earned more than $98,070.
+The lowest 10 percent earned less than $64,760, and the highest 10 percent earned more than $123,170.

 For more information, visit the BLS website here.